Basic Boat Maintenance Tips

 Inspect Your Boat for Rust

 Rust on your boat is not only unsightly, but it's also an indication that much bigger problems are on the horizon.
-Finding rust stains on your vessel is not something you should take lightly.
+Finding rust stains on your boat is not something you should take lightly, so don't just clean them up and forget about them.
+Inspect the entire hull and engine for signs of rust, which could mean parts of your boat could be leaking.
+Regularly inspect all metal parts of your boat and its engine for signs of corrosion, and replace them if they're rusted beyond repair.

 Change the Oil

-Unfortunately, there aren't any "quick stop" oil change places for boats (that we know of), so changing your oil is a skill you should learn to avoid costly trips to the dealership.
+Unfortunately, there aren't any "quick stop" oil change places for boats (that we know of), soyou should learn to do it yourself and avoid costly trips to the dealership.
 Oil changes are relatively easy to do.
 All you need are some basic mechanic skills and tools to get the job done.

 Inspect the Propellers

-Keeping your propellers in good shape is an essential part of proper boat maintenance.
-Your pre-launch routine should always include inspecting your propellers.
+Keeping your boat's propellers in good shape is an essential part of proper boat maintenance.
+Your pre-launch routine should always include inspecting the propellers for damage and loose hardware.

-Detach each propeller periodically, and inspect each one for dents or any debris that might've gotten tangled up in it, such as rope or fishing lines.
-If there are no signs of damage or debris upon inspection, apply some waterproof grease to the propeller shaft, and make sure the propeller nut and any other fastening parts are tightened and secured when reattaching it.
-If you do find signs of damage or excess debris, take the propeller to a dealership and have it repaired or replaced by a professional.
+Detach each prop periodically, and inspect it for dents or any debris that might've gotten tangled up in it, such as rope or fishing lines.
+If there are no signs of damage or debris upon inspection, apply some waterproof grease to the propeller shaft, and make sure the prop nut and any other fasteners are tightened and secured when reattaching it.
+If you find damage or debris, take the prop to a dealership and have it repaired or replaced by a professional.

 Check the Engine and Battery

-Your boat's engine requires its own maintenance, especially before every excursion.
-Always make sure your boat's engine has plenty of oil and fuel to get you to and from your destination.
+Your boat's engine requires its own maintenance, especially before every trip.
+Always make sure the engine has plenty of oil and fuel to get you to and from your destination.

 Check your motor's water coolant levels to prevent overheating, and inspect all engine hoses for leaks.
 If your boat's engine runs on marine batteries, make sure they have plenty of juice, and that you have jumpers and spare chargers to avoid getting stranded.
 Always keep battery terminals clean and lubricated, especially during off-season storage.